mrkaleArduinoLib/gbj_appbucket/README.md

 ## Fundamental functionality
 * The functionality is represented within this library by a class method called by an `Interuption Service Routine` (referred to as "ISR") usually in the main sketch at each tip of a GPIO pin of a microcontroller sensing a bucket's reed switch.
 * The library processes the bucket tips for detecting and evaluating a rainfall.
 * A rainfall starts at the very first bucket tip after eventual previous rainfall, since recent boot of a microcontroller.
 * A rainfall finishes at the end of the particular time period since recent bucket tip, which is internally defaulted to 20 minutes.
 This time period can be changed externally by calling corresponding setter, e.g., from an IoT platform or mobile application.
 * Rain parameters are evaluated for a time period from the first bucket tip to the last one in a rainfall.

+<a id="internals"></a>

+## Internal parameters
+Internal parameters are hard-coded in the library usually as enumerations and have neither setters nor getters associated.
+Some of them serve as default values.

+* **Rainfall detection period** (20 min.): It is a default period determing the finish of a rainfall.
+* **Time period for debouncing** (50 ms): This parameter determines time period within which subsequent tips are ignored.

 <a id="intensity"></a>